ppy-sb/Guccho/README.md

 ## What is Guccho?

-Guccho is a web interface to interact with osu private servers with compatibility in mind.
+Guccho is a client interface to interact with osu private servers with compatibility in mind.

 ## Requirements